Zero-Tang/NoirVisor/src/svm_core/readme.md

 Basically, this is intercepting the vmrun instructions.
 This instruction loads VMCB by address saved in rax register. <br>
 Then, we follow the steps indicated in AMD64 architecture programming manual.
 Details will be omitted here.
 The steps are:

 - Saving Host State.
-We save host state to the address indicated by SVM_HSAVE_PA MSR.
+We save host state to the address indicated by `SVM_HSAVE_PA` MSR.
 - Validate and Load Guest State.
 We should check consistency of the Guest State from VMCB.
 If no inconsistency is found, load the Guest State to L2 VMCB.
 Otherwise, fails the consistency check and issue VM-Exit.
 - Load Control State.
-Again, check inconsistency check, like ASID and VMRUN interception.
+Again, check inconsistency check, like ASID and `vmrun` interception.
 If no inconsistency is found, load Control State to L2 VMCB.
 Otherwise, fails the consistency check and issue VM-Exit.
 - Virtualize GIF.
 We emulate that GIF is set.
 - Finally, execute vmrun instruction with address of L2 VMCB, concluding the VM-Entry.